MaxGomas/demographicmedals/Readme.md

 ```
 ![imgaeTally](graphs/medaltally.png)

-*what's worth noticing is that GitHub Copilot understood the context and even propose to color stack bar accordingly.
+*what's worth noticing is that GitHub Copilot understood the context and even propose to stack bar's color accordingly.
 I had to iterate in order to display medal count*

 After that, cracking the medal per cap data display
 ```